 When we take the time to practice patience with others, whether it is in a time of frustration or adversity, we are consciously choosing how we react to the situation.

-Rather than being short if a person cuts you off in a line, for example, you can choose to take a deep breath and to extend that person kindness and compassion because they may very well be in need of it at that moment.
+Rather than being short, if a person cuts you off in a line, for example, you can choose to take a deep breath and extend that person kindness and compassion because they may very well need it at that moment.
 You could say to yourself, “that person must really need to get somewhere faster than me at this time.”
 And then allow yourself to let it go.

-When we choose to be patient with others, we are choosing to extend kindness and compassion to them.
+When we are patient with others, we choose to extend kindness and compassion to them.